-Funeral Service for the Unknown Australian Soldier - 11 November 1993
+Funeral Service of the Unknown Australian Soldier - 11 November 1993

 SPEECH BY THE PRIME MINISTER, THE HON P.J.
 KEATING, MP